sankarvinayak/DL-assignment1/README.md

 | `-nhl`, `--num_layers` | 1 | Number of hidden layers used in feedforward neural network. |
 | `-sz`, `--hidden_size` | 4 | Number of hidden neurons in a feedforward layer. |
 | `-a`, `--activation` | sigmoid | choices:  ["identity", "sigmoid", "tanh", "ReLU"] |
 <br>
+Note: Even after entering the entity name you may be prompted to create or login with wandb at that point select existing account(2) and enter your private key to continue